-The number of overdoses each night kept rising.
-The reality of growing up in Akron is that those numbers became people I knew, such as an old neighbor, and then a good friend.
+The number of overdoses kept rising.
+The reality of growing up in Akron is that those numbers became people I knew.
+I wanted to humanize the heroin epidemic by turning statistics into stories.

-I wanted to document those fighting addiction to humanize this epidemic.
 In June 2017, I met Brandie (last name withheld) through mutual friends on Facebook.
-She shared a post that stressed how addiction is a disease, and she isn’t less of a human because of it.
+She shared a post about being addicted to heroin, and wrote that she isn’t less of a human because of it.
 We met for coffee.
 When I told Brandie what I liked to do, she asked me if I could share her story.

-This is a preview of Brandie’s journey so far, with a tiny glimpse of her story.
+This is a preview of Brandie’s journey so far.
 After I showed her these photographs, she said to me:

 “Wow, look at my life.
 This is no life at all.”